 - Ability to be flexible when changes occur

-- Intern must have appropriate footwear.
-Appropriate outerwear is required for all weather conditions: rain, snow, wind, hail, etc.
+- Must have appropriate footwear.
+Appropriate outerwear is required for all the weather conditions: rain, snow, wind, hail, etc.

 - Previous internships within the animal care field

 - Interest in learning about carnivore management with aspirations to advance in the wildlife or zoo field

 - Experience with exotic carnivores or wildlife animal care

 - Experience in a zoo, wildlife conservation or similar setting

 - Intern must wear appropriate face coverings, as outlined by NZCBI policy, around all susceptible species

 - Intern will have access to a computer and radio while performing animal care duties